Starfield (video game): Audience reception

 As of January 2024, the Windows version of Starfield received a "mixed" rating from players on Steam.
 Shattered Space, Starfields first DLC, has a "mostly negative" rating as of January 2025.

 Prior to the game's release, an image of the main menu of Starfield was leaked online in August 2023, which due to its simplicity was considered by former lead developer for the original World of Warcraft (2004) Mark Kern to be evidence that the team behind Starfield did not care about their work or were rushed through deadlines.
 The statement was met with backlash from anticipating fans, pointing out that the menu design had been standard in previous Bethesda games.
 Soon after, Pete Hines of Bethesda responded to the remarks from Kern, criticizing them for being highly unprofessional and reiterating that the menu design had been a standard in previous games from the studio.

-Upon release, some streamers reacted negatively to an option in the game's creation menu where the player can choose their pronouns, with a similar controversy caused by a player on Twitter criticizing the game for allowing a male non-player character to flirt with a male player.
+Upon release, some streamers reacted negatively to an option in the game's creation menu where the player can choose their pronouns, with another "controversy" involving a player on Twitter criticizing the game for allowing a male non-player character to flirt with a male player.
 Elias Toufexis, the voice actor of the non-player character in question later responded to them, clarifying that the character was played as bisexual.

 Players noted a number of bugs present in Starfield, with many frustrated with their variety, frequency and severity.
 This criticism was exacerbated by the speed with which private individuals managed to fix these bugs in third-party mods, with community manager Robert O'Neill commenting that the delays to patches were due to the "lengthy certification and localisation processes" they must go through before being implemented.
 Bethesda's head of global publishing Pete Hines defended the game, responding to the reaction from players by saying "[Bethesda] could make a safer, less buggy, less risky game if we wanted to.
 But what we try to lean into is player freedom."